libgdx/gdx-liftoff/README.md

 (it needs "Generate Shell Scripts" set in Toolbox).
 If you use Eclipse, you can still import Gradle projects normally.
 - **Up-to-date.** This project prides itself on updating quickly after releases of major external components such as Gradle or libGDX itself.
-- **More backends are supported.** MOE is pretty much gone from gdx-setup, but that iOS backend's Community Edition is still supported here.
+- **More backends are supported.** The headless backend has been part of libGDX for a long time, but wasn't easily accessed in gdx-setup; it is a checkbox here.
 TeaVM, an increasingly-popular alternative to GWT for browser-based applications, is also here, and works with Kotlin and other JVM languages as well as it does with Java.

 ## Guide